5 Myths of Backpacking Travel Busted

 If you are a true backpacker, then your tent or hammock can as well be an excellent option to sleep in.
 Just make sure sleeping in the wild is legal wherever you plan to go.

 Many people say that they would love to go backpacking if only they could manage the cost of it, and thus never end up going.
-In reality, it’s not the money that most people lack but the will and desire and to travel.
+In reality, it’s not the money that most people lack but the will and desire to travel.
+Hence, you need to overcome one of the myths of backpacking travel.

 The truth is there are all kinds of options for every adventure seeker that allow them to drastically cut the costs of any travels.
 And you can go as cheap as you want or as extravagant as you want.
 You simply need to go.